Summer Reading Game

 In addition to the Summer Reading Game, we also offer exciting programs such as special performers, fun activities, and craft classes.
 To see what kinds of events and activities we’re holding this year check out our Calendar of Events.

-We’ll Kick-Off the Summer Reading Game with a show by Wayne From Maine on Monday, June 23, at 2:00pm.
-Mad Science of Maine will be visiting on Monday, June 30 at 2:30pm and Wildlife Encounters will be visiting on Monday, July 7 at 11:00am.
+We Kicked-Off the Summer Reading Game with a show by Wayne From Maine on Monday, June 23, experimented with Mad Science of Maine in June and Wildlife Encounters will be visiting on Monday, July 7 at 11:00am.

 If someone can’t read yet can they still participate?